United Kingdom and Republic of Ireland qualifications

-We make offers on the basis of Highers, though Advanced Highers can be a way of meeting entry requirements if you're unable to meet them with Highers alone.
-A grade C or above in Advanced Higher will translate as an upgrade to the Higher grade achieved.
-If you have an Advanced Higher without the relevant Higher, you'll normally be asked for grade B in the Advanced Higher.
+In order to be as fair and consistent as possible for those who are sitting any Advanced Highers, a grade C or above will count as an upgrade to the original Higher grade achieved.
+If you have an Advanced Higher only (without the relevant Higher), you’ll be asked for grade B in the Advanced Higher.

 We make offers based on grades rather than tariff points.